moorepants/BicycleParameters/README.rst

 -----------------
-If you have raw data it can come in two forms: either a file containing all the manual measurements (including the oscillation periods for each rigid body) or a file containing all the manual measurments and a set of data files containing oscillatory signals from which the periods can be estimated.
+If you have raw data it can come in two forms: either a file containing all the manual measurements (including the oscillation periods for each rigid body) or a file containing all the manual measurements and a set of data files containing oscillatory signals from which the periods can be estimated.
 The manual measurement data file should follow the naming convention `ShortnameMeasure.txt` and should have one variable on each line in the